-The CPMI-IOSCO Principles for Financial Market Infrastructures58 (FMI) set out certain responsibilities that must be fulfilled by an operator of a payment system.
+The CPMI-IOSCO Principles for Financial Market Infrastructures (FMI) set out certain responsibilities that must be fulfilled by an operator of a payment system.
 More specifically, Principle 17 relates to issues concerning the security and operational reliability of Financial Market Infrastructures such as systemically important payment systems.

 To manage the operational risks associated with its participants, principle 17 states that "[a]n FMI should consider establishing minimum operational requirements for its participants.
 For example, an FMI may want to define operational and business continuity requirements for participants in accordance with the participant's role and importance to the system."
 The objective of these requirements is to address potential operational vulnerabilities to the FMI stemming from the participants and, in line with the related CPMI strategy, to reduce the risk of wholesale payments fraud related to endpoint security.
-59

-In this light, the Eurosystem, in its capacity as TARGET system operator, has developed a set of requirements addressing information security and cyber resilience60 risks with which currently all RTGS DCA holders and Ancillary Systems (critical and non-critical participants)61 must comply with taking into account their internal systems in relation to the Payment Transaction Chain as defined in this document.
-Moreover, RTGS DCA holders allowing access to their RTGS DCA by third parties [i.e. via multi-addressee access] or registering addressable BIC holders, shall be deemed to have managed the risk stemming from allowing such access by
+In this light, the Eurosystem, in its capacity as TARGET system operator, has developed a set of requirements addressing information security and cyber resilience risks with which currently all RTGS DCA holders and Ancillary Systems (critical and non-critical participants) must comply with taking into account their internal systems in relation to the Payment Transaction Chain as defined in this document.
+Moreover, RTGS DCA holders allowing access to their RTGS DCA by